-Riboflavin, or vitamin B2, is a water-soluble vitamin responsible for maintaining energy levels, blood cell health, and a healthy metabolism.
-This essential vitamin also acts as an antioxidant in the body, protecting cell health, and preventing cellular damage.
+Riboflavin or vitamin B2 is a water-soluble vitamin responsible for maintaining energy levels, blood cell health, and metabolism.
+This essential vitamin also acts as an antioxidant.
+Further evidence of its importance can be found in the many issues that can arise from a vitamin B2 deficiency, including anemia, fatigue, and digestive problems.

 Vitamin B2 plays a major role in metabolism.
 It is needed for turning the energy from the food we eat—carbohydrates, fats, and proteins—into ATP, which is energy our bodies use for brain, nerve, digestive, and hormone function.
 Riboflavin helps to maintain a healthy metabolism so that the macro-nutrients from our diets are used in a proper way for lasting energy and healthy functioning of all systems in the body.